Not Right Now by D.I. Jolly

 “No worries my man, happy pooping.”

-The words struck Bob like a bolt of ice through the heart, the idea that that’s what someone thought he was doing triggered a long-forgotten childhood fear and shame washed over him causing his throat to catch, his knees to shake and his bladder to dry up.
-He looked down and began mentally begged it to work, to just pee and get it over with so that he could go back to work and pretend that everything was fine, but nothing happened.
+The words struck Bob like a bolt of ice through the heart, the idea that that’s what someone thought he was doing triggered a long-forgotten childhood fear, and shame washed over him causing his throat to catch, his knees to shake and his bladder to dry up.
+He looked down and began mentally begging it to work, to just pee and get it over with so that he could go back to work and pretend that everything was fine, but nothing happened.
 He then started running through the scenario of just leaving the bathroom, going back to his desk, maybe stopping off at the kitchen to get another coffee and waiting the two minutes it would take to relax enough and just coming back to the bathroom.
 Would anyone care?
 Did it matter?
 He sighed not sure how to answer the questions knowing that his bathroom shyness was well and truly triggered and the idea of leaving only to just come right back in made him so anxious that he thought for a second he might cry.
 He reached forward and lowered the seat and sat down, hoping in some way that he could catch his breath, relax and just get it done and go on with his life, desperately trying to remind himself that it was perfectly normal and everyone did it.
 He closed his eyes and began taking long slow deliberate breaths, clearing his mind and just letting his body relax, as opposed to trying to make it relax.
-Which almost worked, right up until he heard the bathroom door being closed very gently and gingerly and he realised someone had been there listening to him breathing like he was trying to give birth and his anxiety exploded back up.
+Which almost worked, right up until he heard the bathroom door being closed very gently and gingerly and he realised someone had been there listening to him breathing like he was trying to give birth and his anxiety exploded.
 He covered his face with his hands and shook with embarrassment, taking only the smallest of comfort in the ideas that:

 A – He couldn’t be seen